13 Free Marketing Ideas for Contractors

 One thing we continually preach to clients is to create a personal brand connection.
-If you ever meet me, you’ll probably find me with dark jeans, a check oxford, and a full-zip black Lion Tree Group fleece.
-It’s kind of like a personal name tag that can help someone identify me when my infectious personality was under-infectious.
+If you ever meet me, you’ll probably find me with dark jeans, a check oxford, and a half-zip black Lion Tree Group pullover.
+It’s kind of like a personal name tag that can help someone identify me when my personality was under-infectious.
 The same idea goes for those over-the-bar or across-the-table moments.
 Have you practiced how you describe your company?

 If you’d asked me a year ago, I’d have said, “I am part of a, well, pretty much, we do marketing?”
 What does that even mean?
 I realized I was getting hung up on this way too much and I was self-sacrificing my one opportunity to tell my story.
 After practicing for a while, I came up with something much more in line with our services.

-“I own a marketing company for small businesses including contractors and manufacturer networks.
-We work with our clients on everything from one-off brochure projects to complete marketing services from budgeting and branding to website design and digital ads to campaign evaluation and follow-up.
-Our key advantage is our design coupled with treating your website like an asset.”
-Those 50 words have been unbelievably helpful in getting the word out about what we do and giving me confidence in my brand.
+“I own a marketing company for small to mid-size businesses focused primarily in the construction and manufacturing industries.
+We work with our clients on everything from one-off brochures to complete marketing services including budgeting and branding to website design and digital ads to performance reviews and follow-up.
+Our secret sauce is our design approach and developing your website into asset.”
+Those words have been unbelievably helpful in getting the word out about what we do and giving me confidence introducing our brand.